A romantic night awaits 'House of Cards' binge-watching couples

-WASHINGTON/LOS ANGELES, Feb 14 (Reuters) - On this Valentine’s Day, some couples will enter a committed relationship, but it might end up lasting a mere 13 hours.
+WASHINGTON/LOS ANGELES (Reuters) - On this Valentine’s Day, some couples will enter a committed relationship, but it might end up lasting a mere 13 hours.

 That’s the time it would take to binge-watch the 13 episodes of the second season of “House of Cards,” the Emmy Award-winning political thriller from Netflix Inc released on the online streaming service on Friday.